Cottage Cheese Pasta Sauce

 • Pasta: I use fusilli pasta, but any pasta will work!

-2. Blend until the pasta sauce is smooth and creamy.
+Step 2: Blend until the pasta sauce is smooth and creamy.

-3. Pour the sauce onto the cooked pasta in the pot.
+Step 3: Pour the sauce onto the cooked pasta in the pot.

-4. Toss until combined and the sauce has heated through.
+Step 4: Toss until combined and the sauce has heated through.

 1. Don’t skip adding the pasta water to your sauce.
-The starchy water can help thin your sauce if it gets too thick, and it can also help the sauce adhere better to the pasta.
+The starchy water can help thin your sauce if it gets too thick, and it can also help the sauce stick better to the pasta.

 3. Use any blending equipment you have.
 I use my favorite high-speed blender to blend my cottage cheese sauce, but you could also use a food processor or immersion blender.